The Color Calibrated Workflow, Part 1: Uncomplicating Color

 Color calibration and profiles enable our computers to have a degree of flexibility and make smart color choices, so your output looks more like the colors you saw through your camera’s lens.
 Color calibration and using good profiles should be a foundation of every photographer’s digital darkroom!

 Calibrating your display and looking for an upgrade?
 Switch to Spyder5ELITE+ today from ANY brand for $139!
+Offer good through August 31, 2017.

 Jason Hahn